15 DIY Home Improvement Projects That Won’t Break the Bank

 5. Replace Light Fixtures or Bulbs

-Another DIY project that can significantly impact your home’s overall look and feel is replacing light fixtures or bulbs.
-Choosing the proper lighting can transform the atmosphere, creating a cozy ambiance with warm lighting or brightening up a room with daylight bulbs.
 Consider installing dimmer switches for added versatility and energy savings.
 Just be sure to turn off the power before starting any electrical work and follow all safety precautions.

-6. Revamp Your Landscaping
+6. Upgrade Your Landscaping

 Start by trimming overgrown hedges, removing weeds, and adding fresh mulch to flower beds.
 Plant colorful flowers and add potted plants to create a welcoming entryway.
 Consider adding solar-powered outdoor lighting to highlight your landscaping and increase visibility at night.